UCDavisLibrary/ucdlib-theme-wp/readme.md

 	return $block;
 }, 10, 2 );
 ```
-Finally, we need to register a render callback tbat will map each block to its twig template:
+Finally, we need to register a render callback that will map each block to its twig template:
 ```php
 require_once("../src/node_modules/@ucd-lib/theme-wp-elements/registry.php");
 add_action('init', function(){